katwu90/tic-tac-toe/README.md

 - As a user, I will know when a player has won the game.

 ## Unsolved Problems
-Currently, an unsolved problem I have is that when I sign in and then sign out, my user info (email & password) are autofilled in.
-I would like the input to be empty after signing out.
+One unsolved problem I have is when I sign in and then sign out, the message `"Directions: Click Start New Game to play!"` still appears on the screen.
+I have tried hiding it on success of signing out but it does not work which is strange since I hide and show many other divs and text after signing out.